-- Do NOT re-use joints and copper gaskets which have been used already. - Joints made in installation between parts of refrigerant system shall be accessible for maintenance purposes.
+- Do NOT re-use joints and copper gaskets which have been used already. - Joints made in the installation between parts of the refrigerant system shall be accessible for maintenance purposes.

-Make sure installation, servicing, maintenance and repair comply with instructions from Daikin and with applicable legislation and are executed ONLY by authorised persons.
+Make sure installation, servicing, maintenance and repair comply with instructions from Daikin and with applicable legislation (for example national gas regulation) and are executed ONLY by authorised persons.

-- Protect pipework from physical damage. - Keep the pipework installation to a minimum.
+- The pipework shall be securely mounted and guarded protected from physical damage. - Keep the pipework installation to a minimum.